Star Wars Jedi Knight: Mysteries of the Sith: Plot

-Mysteries of the Sith is set in the year 10 ABY, six years after the events of Return of the Jedi and five years after Dark Forces II.
-The story continues from the "Light Side" ending of Dark Forces II, with Kyle Katarn (voiced by Rino Romano) having become a powerful Jedi Master and taking Mara Jade (Heidi Shannon) as his apprentice.
+Mysteries of the Sith is set in the year 10 ABY, six years after the events of Return of the Jedi and five years after Dark Forces II (and during the events of the 1991 comic book series Dark Empire).
+The story continues from the "Light Side" ending of Dark Forces II, with Kyle Katarn having become a powerful Jedi Master and taking Mara Jade as his apprentice.
 Like Katarn, Jade is a former member of the Galactic Empire, but joined the New Republic to become a Jedi Knight.

 The first level of the game takes place in a new New Republic outpost on the planet Altyr Five, where Katarn and Jade's training session is interrupted by an Imperial attack on the base.
-The player takes control of Katarn to defend the base from the stormtroopers and get to the command center.
-Once there, it is revealed that an evacuation cannot take place because of bombardment by two weapon platforms disguised as asteroids.
+The player takes control of Katarn to defend the base from stormtroopers and get to the command center.
+Once there, it is revealed that an evacuation cannot take place because of bombardment by two weapons platforms disguised as asteroids.
 Katarn leaves Jade behind as he travels to the asteroids to destroy them.

 After this section, the player controls Jade for the rest of the game.
 Katarn reveals that he has discovered information on the whereabouts of a Sith temple on Dromund Kaas, which he goes to investigate, leaving Jade to continue her studies of the Force alone while undertaking new assignments from the Republic.
 After completing her missions, Jade learns that contact with Katarn has been lost and goes to Dromund Kaas to find what has happened to him.
 At the temple, she discovers that Katarn has been corrupted by the power of the dark side, and fails to convince him to return to the light, so the two end up dueling each other.
 This helps Katarn escape the dark side's influence, as he cannot bring himself to kill Jade after she disengages her lightsaber.
 However, the incident causes Katarn to distance himself from the Force and return to his mercenary ways.